-Through music and entrepreneurship, Green comments on many issues related to social justice, including immigration (Earned, for narrator and double string quartet), civil rights (Dona Nobis Veritatem, for soprano, viola, and piano), the historical links between slavery and contemporary racial injustice in the US (Oh, Freedom!, for narrator, voice, flute, viola, cello, & Almost Over, for sax quartet), the contribution of targeted and/or minority groups to humanity (A Single Voice: Solitary, Unified, for solo alto saxophone and fixed media), and more.
-His ongoing opera-project Alex in Transition outlines the life of a fictional transgender woman named Alex, and her journey to her truth and authentic living.
+Through music and entrepreneurship, Green comments on many issues related to social justice, including immigration (Earned - narrator & double string quartet), civil rights (Dona Nobis Veritatem - soprano, viola, & piano), the historical links between slavery and contemporary racial injustice in the US (Oh, Freedom! - spoken word, voice, flute, viola, cello; Almost Over - sax quartet), the contributions of targeted and/or minority groups to humanity (A Single Voice: Solitary, Unified - solo alto sax & fixed media), and more.
+His ongoing opera-project Alex in Transition highlights the life of Alex - a trans woman - and her journey to truth and authentic living.
 This opera has been featured in the Ft.
-Worth Opera Frontiers Festival, presented by New Fangled Opera and One Ounce Opera, and performed in a concert presentation at the Israel Conservatory of Music in Tel Aviv.
+Worth Opera Frontiers Festival, presented by New Fangled Opera and One Ounce Opera, and performed in a concert production at the Israel Conservatory of Music in Tel Aviv.
 Green’s most important social justice work has been with Castle of our Skins, a concert and education series organization dedicated to celebrating Black artistry through music.
-Co-founder, associate artistic director, and composer-in-residence, his work with Castle of our Skins has included concert and workshop curation and development, community outreach, and lecturing about the history and politics concerning Black composers of Classical music.
+Co-founder, associate artistic director, and composer-in-residence, his work with Castle of our Skins has included concert/workshop curation and development, community outreach, lecturing about the history and politics concerning Black composers of Classical music, and more.